BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season.
-San Francisco is famous for its microclimates; you can experience fog, sun, and wind all in one day.
-A light jacket or hoodie is essential, even in summer.
-Think 'California casual' but with an extra layer for those chilly evenings by the bay.
+San Francisco is famous for its microclimates; you can experience fog rolling in from the Pacific, sunshine, and wind all in one afternoon.
+A light jacket or a fleece is essential, even in July, especially if you're visiting areas like the Golden Gate Bridge or Ocean Beach.

 food